 Many of us will hope to do good with it.
 We may hope to end suffering and oppression, to spread freedom and justice, and to obtain material sufficiency, good health, and happiness for all.
 Years ago, when I first heard about Vassal’s invention, I hoped that it would help accomplish such ends.
 As I have reported, Victory and he hoped so, too.
 But then they started using it and discovered its limitations and their own.

-Today, when it returns to us all, we will begin to see that our use of it cannot reduce our darker urges.
+Today, when it returns to us all, we will begin to see that our use of it cannot much (if at all) attenuate our darker urges.
 It will not end all difficulty.
 As with any technology, it will bring us much satisfaction, but most of our wishes for it will remain unfulfilled.
 We will continue to receive our usual rations of adversity.

 That outcome will neither disappoint nor surprise Vassal and me.
 As I have described, we are not counting on any consequences in particular, or hoping for any.
 Nor are we—even I—much fearing any.
 Again, Vassal has no ambitions for it; nor do I, most of the time.
 Though I waver, I agree with him that we humans are what we are, and cannot change much either for better or worse.